Classification Trees

 X_train, X_valid, Y_train, Y_valid = train_test_split(X_full, Y_target_full,

-• The function makes a clever partition of the data using the empirical distribution of the response.
+• Thanks to the stratify parameter, the function makes a clever partition of the data using the empirical distribution of the response.

 • Usually, the proportion of the dataset that goes to the validation set is 20% or 30%.